McannOzserce/AiTrials/README.md

 # AiTrials
-A simple neural network built from scratch in Python without using machine learning libraries.
-This project helps understand how learning works through manual weight updates, error correction, and basic prediction logic.
+This repository contains a minimal, step-by-step implementation of a simple artificial neural network written entirely from scratch in Python — without using any machine learning libraries like TensorFlow, PyTorch, or scikit-learn.

+The goal is to deeply understand how machine learning models, especially single-layer perceptrons, learn through basic principles such as weight adjustment, error calculation, and iterative training.